 Kiribati Google Maps is a site/tool that offers a wide range of map views (topographic, satellite, street view) and navigation options, with little effort on your part, yet efficiently.
 If you need to plan a trip to a new place like Kiribati, Google maps are available on desktop, mobile, or tablet.
 This Google maps and information page is dedicated to Kiribati, Oceania (27 countries), showing its location, country facts, details about its capital city Tarawa, and plenty of other information which may be interesting when you visit this Oceanian state.

-Quick links: Google maps Kiribati, Tarawa Google maps, Driving Directions Kiribati, Printable Road Map.
+Quick links: Google Maps Kiribati, Tarawa Google maps, Driving Directions Kiribati, Printable Road Map.

 About Kiribati in a nutshell